indieisaconcept/grunt-context/README.md

 This will either run a single task or either a task list.

-*Note:* Ensure that you do not duplicate task names.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].